All Episodes

 That's why I think Europe is bliss.

-Now, little housekeeping thing.
+Now, a little housekeeping thing.

 I announced toward the end of the program, we're running a special.

-I love these turvis tumblers, the 12-ounce turvis tumblers that are just ideal.
+I love these Turvis tumblers, the 12-ounce Turvis tumblers that are just ideal.

 They are perfect for summertime consumption of beverages, particularly those in which you're going to include ice, because they're insulated, yet they still hold a lot.

-They're insulated, the ice doesn't melt nearly as fast, and the glass doesn't get all sweaty and drip on you.
+The ice doesn't melt nearly as fast, and the glass doesn't get all sweaty and drip on you.

 That is a big deal to me.